liffiton/256sim/README.md

 ## Dependencies

-The code is compatible with Python 3.6+ with no dependencies beyond the Python standard library.
+The code is compatible with Python 3.10+ with no dependencies beyond the Python standard library.

 ## Authors

 Developed by Mark Liffiton.

-Contributors:
-* S20-SIM ISA simulation code contributed by Jonathan Nocek and Kyle Wheat.
-* S21-ApplePi ISA simulation code contributed by Ray Loerke.
+ISA simulation code contributed by Jonathan Nocek, Kyle Wheat, and Ray Loerke.